Ledbandsskada i fotleden - Rehcore AB

 Most people get better within two to six weeks.
 It all depends on the extent of the injury and how quickly you start rehabilitation.

-Do I have to use ankle supports?
+Do I need to use an ankle brace?

-When can I start exercising again?
+When can I start training again?

 How do I reduce the risk of new injuries?